tamer4osman/abroad/MRD.md

 **Market Need:** Authentication of official documents for use in Libya and internationally.

 **Requirements:**
-- Verification of document authenticity
-- Processing of local attestation requirements
-- Handling of international attestation standards
+- Local and international attestation workflows
+- Document verification, stamping, and certificate generation
+- Apostille and translation management
-- Fee calculation and collection
+- Fee calculation and document tracking
-- Document tracking throughout the attestation process

 **Market Metrics:**
 - Approximately 30,000 document attestations annually